bormaxi8080/osint-timeline/DRAFT.md

 SUPIR aims at developing Practical Algorithms for Photo-Realistic Image Restoration In the Wild: https://github.com/Fanghua-Yu/SUPIR

 Supervised ML: Mushroom classification.
 This project aims to accurately classify mushrooms as either poisonous or non-poisonous using supervised machine learning techniques.
-I have leveraged decision tree and random forest classifiers on our specialized mushroom dataset to achieve this.
+Leveraged decision tree and random forest classifiers on our specialized mushroom dataset to achieve this.
 The dataset used in this project contains 6,498 entries across 8 different columns, providing a comprehensive set of features for model training and testing: https://github.com/LinaYorda/mushroom-classification

 ---